Pearce Estate Park

 Pearce Estate Park is a city park located in Calgary, Alberta.
 The park occupies 21 ha along the Bow River to the east of downtown Calgary.
 The park contains Pearce Estate Wetland, described as "constructed wetlands filled with native plants and animals".
 The land was donated to the city around 1929 by then prominent Calgarian William Pearce.

-The park is located east of the Calgary Zoo and the neighborhood of Inglewood, at the eastern end of International Avenue, inside a bend of the Bow River.
+The park is located west of the Wilder Institute/Calgary Zoo and the neighborhood of Inglewood, at the western end of International Avenue, inside a bend of the Bow River.
 An interpretative trail was opened to the public in 2004.

 Location

 The main parking lot for the park is located at 1440 17A St. S.E.
-Calgary, to the west of the neighborhood of Inglewood.
-It is west of the Calgary Zoo, at the eastern end of International Avenue, inside a bend of the Bow River.
+Calgary, to the east of the neighborhood of Inglewood.
+It is east of the Wilder Institute/Calgary Zoo, at the western end of International Avenue, inside a bend of the Bow River.